Automated-Subaru-Tuning-Utilities/Documentation/README.md

 ## Introduction

 The goal of this project is to automate some of the boring tasks associated with ECU tuning.
 You provide the log file, and we do the calculations/analysis.
-This is a modern alternative to the traditional excel spreadsheet that has become the traditional tool for tuners.
+This is a modern alternative to the traditional excel spreadsheet that tuners commonly use.
 We are specifically targetting turbocharged Subarus compatible with ECUflash.

 This is meant to be a tool suplimental to the tuning process.
 The goal is not to automate the tuning process, but rather to provide tuners with tools to speed up their workflows.